learn-co-students/rspec-fizzbuzz-cb-gh-000/README.md

 fizzbuzz()  # => You should get an argument error
 ```

 **Helpful Tip:** You can try code in IRB and then copy it to your program files as you get it working.
-You can also use Pry by placing the line `require 'pry'` at the top of your `fizzbuzz.rb` and placing `binding.pry` inside the method before running RSpec.

 Good luck!

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/rspec-fizzbuzz'>RSpec Fizzbuzz</a> on Learn.co and start learning to code for free.</p>